realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Nano_Banana.md

 Make me look like I am in 1900s in subcontinent.
 Change my fashion, hairstyle and background.
 Generated prompt
 A portrait of a person styled to resemble the 1920s in the Indian subcontinent.
 The individual is dressed in traditional attire from that era, such as a kurta or

+Prompt 5
+A megical library at night, with glowing books flying off the shelves, enchanted lanterns floating, and a spiral staircase leading into the stars - fantasy concept art.